 Is Medigap or Medicare Advantage cheaper in 2026?

 It depends on how much healthcare you use.
-Medicare Advantage has lower monthly premiums (often $0 beyond Part B), but you pay copays and coinsurance at the point of service — up to $9,250 out-of-pocket in 2026.
-Medigap has higher premiums (around $215/month for Plan G) but covers most out-of-pocket costs after you meet the $283 Part B deductible.
-If you need frequent care, Medigap often works out to be less expensive overall.
+Medicare Advantage has lower monthly premiums (averaging just $14/month in 2026, and many plans are $0 beyond Part B), but you pay copays and coinsurance up to $9,250 out-of-pocket for in-network care.
+Medigap Plan G has higher premiums (around $165.85/month at age 65) but covers nearly all out-of-pocket costs after you meet the $283 Part B deductible.
+If you need frequent care or have chronic conditions, Medigap often works out to be less expensive overall.

 Does Medigap cover prescription drugs?

 No. Medigap policies do not include prescription drug coverage.
-If you choose Medigap, you will need to purchase a separate Medicare Part D plan to cover your medications.
-Most Medicare Advantage plans, on the other hand, bundle drug coverage directly into the plan — making it a more convenient (though not always cheaper) option for those with significant medication needs.
+If you choose Medigap, you will need to purchase a separate Medicare Part D plan, which averages $34.50/month in 2026 with an out-of-pocket cap of $2,100 thanks to the Inflation Reduction Act.
+Most Medicare Advantage plans, on the other hand, bundle drug coverage directly into the plan, making it a more convenient (though not always cheaper) option for those with significant medication needs.

 What happens if I want to switch from Medicare Advantage to Medigap?

-You can switch during the Annual Enrollment Period (October 15 – December 7) or the Medicare Advantage Open Enrollment Period (January 1 – March 31).
-However, unless you qualify for a guaranteed-issue exception — such as your plan being terminated — you will need to pass medical underwriting.
-This means insurers can deny your application or charge higher premiums based on your health history, making it critical to choose your original plan wisely.
+You can switch during the Annual Enrollment Period (October 15 through December 7) or the Medicare Advantage Open Enrollment Period (January 1 through March 31).
+However, unless you qualify for a guaranteed-issue exception (such as your plan being terminated, or you're within 12 months of first enrolling in MA at 65), you will need to pass medical underwriting.
+With up to 2.9 million enrollees facing forced disenrollment in 2026, many will trigger a Special Enrollment Period and qualify for guaranteed-issue Medigap rights.

 Which plan is better for traveling seniors?

 Medigap is the clear winner for seniors who travel frequently, whether domestically or internationally.
-Because Medigap works with Original Medicare and has no provider networks, you can see any doctor or hospital in the U.S. that accepts Medicare — without worrying about being out-of-network.
-Some Medigap plans (like Plan G) also include foreign travel emergency coverage.
+Because Medigap works with Original Medicare and has no provider networks, you can see any doctor or hospital in the U.S. that accepts Medicare without worrying about being out-of-network.
+Some Medigap plans (like Plan G and Plan F) also include foreign travel emergency coverage.
 Medicare Advantage plans typically restrict you to regional networks, making them a poor fit for frequent travelers or snowbirds.

 Ready to Compare Guides Plans?